ThaisAFM/sialylation_database/README.md

 2. Identification of signatures common to all references: interproscan_ref_summary.ipynb

-## Cross-checking identified signatures
+## Cross-checking identified signatures:

-1. Essential signature filtering and exclusion of sequences with inadequate signatures: signatures_comparison.ipynb (REVISAR e descrever que foi usado o mesmo para outras proteínas)
+1. Essential signature filtering and exclusion of sequences with inadequate signatures: signatures_comparison.ipynb

+## Final touches:

+1. Remove redundancy of the filtered FASTA files: CDHIT.sh